naimulaziz4/naimulaziz4/README.md

 ### Hi there 👋

-I am Naimul Aziz, a Software Engineer with lots of experience in Java, C++, JavaScript, PHP, and more!
+I am Naimul Aziz, a Software Engineer with experience in Java, C++, JavaScript, PHP, and more!
 Feel free to look around and critique my work.
-I am always looking to help improve myself as well as others.
+I am eager to learn more from others and share my insight.

 ### Thank you!